Keli Goff: Transition to playwriting, screenwriting and producing

 In 2013 Goff began working on her first documentary, interviewing pro-life and pro-choice activists about the history of reproductive policy in America.
 That film would eventually become Reversing Roe, released on Netflix (along with a brief theatrical run) in September 2018.
 In 2019 Goff, along with directors/fellow producers Ricki Stern and Annie Sundberg, would go on to be nominated for two News/Documentary Emmy Awards for their work on the film.

-In 2014 Goff was named one of The Public Theater’s Emerging Writers Group fellows.
-She wrote her first full length play and performed readings of it at various theaters.
-Later she had plays workshopped at Crossroads Theater and LAByrinth Theater Company.
+In 2014, Goff was named one of The Public Theater’s Emerging Writers Group fellows.
+Her play, completed for the fellowship, had readings at various theaters.
+She also had plays workshopped at Crossroads Theater and LAByrinth Theater Company.

-In 2014 she was hired to work as a writer on the drama series Being Mary Jane, about a black female cable news anchor.
+In 2014, she was hired to work as a writer on the drama series Being Mary Jane, about a black female cable news anchor.
 She won a 2016 NAACP Image Award for her writing for the series.

-In 2017 Goff began writing for The CW television series Black Lightning (TV series) based on the DC Comics superhero.
+In 2017, Goff began writing for The CW television series Black Lightning based on the DC Comics superhero.

-In 2019 she served as a writer and producer for the television series Twenties (TV series), produced by Emmy winner Lena Waithe.
+In 2019, she served as a writer and producer for the television series Twenties, produced by Emmy winner Lena Waithe.

 Recent career

-In 2016 she hosted, "Political Party", a series of specials covering the 2016 election for NPR affiliate, WNYC.
+In 2016, she hosted Political Party, a series of specials covering the 2016 election for NPR affiliate, WNYC.

-From 2019 to 2021 Goff's columns, articles, and essays have appeared in The Guardian, Vogue, The Hollywood Reporter, The Nation and Town & Country.
+From 2019 to 2021, Goff's columns, articles, and essays have appeared in The Guardian, Vogue, The Hollywood Reporter, The Nation and Town & Country.

-In 2020, Goff served as a writer and producer on Joe vs. Carole, the mini-series inspired by The Tiger King, starring Kate McKinnon.
+In 2020, Goff served as a writer and producer on Joe vs. Carole, the miniseries inspired by The Tiger King, starring Kate McKinnon.

 In 2021, Center Stage in Baltimore produced (via streaming, due to the pandemic) Goff's play, The Glorious World of Crowns, Kinks & Curls a collection of scenes and monologues about the relationship between black women and their hair.

-In 2021 Goff was also announced as a writer and producer on And Just Like That..., the reboot of the series, Sex and the City.
+In 2021, Goff was also announced as a writer and producer on And Just Like That..., the reboot of the series, Sex and the City.
 Goff worked as a co-executive producer on the second season of the Paramount+ series Mayor of Kingstown.

+During winter 2023, she was an artist-in-residence at Yaddo.

+In 2024 the fashion label Anne Klein hired Goff to write an Impact campaign starring supermodel Kate Upton.